rlf/uSkyBlock/README.md

 >
 > -Talabrek

-So this repository will try to consolidate the many different "branches" out there.
+So, with Talabreks blessing, this repository will try to consolidate the many different "branches" out there.

-Talabrek is back, allthough not 100%

 ## References